On annular short-time stability conditions for generalized Persidskii systems: Abstract

 \section{Abstract}

-This paper introduces the notions of annular settling and output annular settling for general nonlinear systems.
-Also, we propose conditions for annular short-time stability, short-time boundedness with a nonzero initial state, annular settling, and output annular settling for generalized Persidskii systems with an essentially bounded input.
+This paper studies the trajectory behavior evaluation for generalized Persidskii systems with an essentially bounded input on a finite time interval.
+Also, the notions of annular settling and output annular settling for general nonlinear systems are introduced.
+We propose conditions for annular short-time stability, short-time boundedness with a nonzero initial state, annular settling, and output annular settling for a class of Persidskii systems.
 These conditions are based on the verification of linear matrix inequalities.
 An application to recurrent neural networks illustrates the usefulness of the proposed notions and conditions.